South Street (Manhattan)

 South Street is a street in Lower Manhattan, New York City, located immediately adjacent to the East River.
 It runs from Whitehall Street near the southern tip of Manhattan to Jackson Street near the Williamsburg Bridge.
-The Franklin D. Roosevelt East River Drive, in an elevated portion known as the South Street Viaduct, runs along the entire length of the street.
+An elevated portion of FDR Drive, known as the South Street Viaduct, runs along the entire length of the street.

 The street is noted for the South Street Seaport, south of the Brooklyn Bridge, and is the former site of the Fulton Fish Market, which was located just to the north of the seaport.
-Knickerbocker Village, a municipal housing project, fronts on South Street between the Brooklyn Bridge and Manhattan Bridge in the "Two Bridges" neighborhood.
-West of the seaport, South Street is the location of a number of office buildings, including 55 Water Street, and the New York City Police Museum.
+Knickerbocker Village, a municipal housing project, fronts on South Street between the Brooklyn Bridge and Manhattan Bridge in the Two Bridges neighborhood.
+West of the seaport, South Street is the location of a number of buildings, including 55 Water Street and the New York City Police Museum.

 History

 The East River waterfront of lower Manhattan, which includes South Street (so named because it is on the south side of the island), played an important part in the early history of New York City and became, over a period of two hundred years, one of the most prosperous commercial districts in the city.
 This development of the South Street Seaport area from a small cluster of wharves in the 18th century to an important part of the leading port of the nation in the mld-19th century reflects the rise of New York City as an international center of commerce.

 As early as 1625 when the Dutch West India Company established a trading post at the foot of Manhattan Island, the area south of today's seaport served as a landing site for incoming boats.
 The Dutch constructed a small floating dock which extended into the East River from what is now Broad Street.
 As lower Manhattan, then New Amsterdam, became more populous, a few streets were cut through the surrounding countryside.
 One of the first was Queen Street (now Pearl Street), laid out in 1633, which rapidly became the core of the mercantile community of 17th century Manhattan.
 Queen Street ran along the waterfront until the latter half of the 18th century when landfill extended the eastern boundary of Manhattan out to Water and later to Front Street.